ahmadiehsan/personal_docs/docs/software/storages_and_data/db/nosql/elasticsearch/mapping.md

 ## Dynamic/Explicit Field Mapping

-- **Dynamic:** Elasticsearch dynamically adds the field to the type mapping by default when it detects a new field in a document.
+- **Dynamic**: Elasticsearch dynamically adds the field to the type mapping by default when it detects a new field in a document.
-- **Explicit:** Explicitly defining all possible fields in an index and their types
+- **Explicit**: Explicitly defining all possible fields in an index and their types

 ## Normalizer